webdevnerdstuff/vue3-unicorn-log/README.md

 ## Description

 The `vue3-unicorn-log` is a 🦄 plugin to make coloring the console output easier and more flexible.
-Component is for Vuetify v3.
 Plugin version for Vue 2 can be found [here](https://github.com/webdevnerdstuff/vue-unicorn-log).

 ## Installation